IBM/ibm-block-csi-driver/Documentation/csi_ug_requirements.md

 # Compatibility and requirements

 For the complete and up-to-date information about the compatibility and requirements for using the IBM® block storage CSI driver, refer to its latest release notes.
 The release notes detail supported operating system and container platform versions, as well as microcode versions of the supported storage systems.
-You can find the latest release notes on [IBM block storage CSI driver Knowledge Center website](https://www.ibm.com/support/knowledgecenter/SSRQ8T)\(ibm.com®/support/knowledgecenter/SSRQ8T\).
+You can find the latest release notes on [IBM block storage CSI driver Knowledge Center website](https://www.ibm.com/support/knowledgecenter/SSRQ8T) (ibm.com®/support/knowledgecenter/SSRQ8T\).

 Before beginning the installation of the CSI \(Container Storage Interface\) driver, be sure to verify that you comply with the following prerequisites.

 For IBM Cloud® Satellite users, see [cloud.ibm.com/docs/satellite](https://cloud.ibm.com/docs/satellite) for full system requirements.

-**Important:** When using Satellite, complete the following checks, configurations, and the installation process before assigning the hosts to your locations.In addition, **do not** create a Kubernetes cluster.
+**Important:** When using Satellite, complete the following checks, configurations, and the installation process before assigning the hosts to your locations.<br />In addition, **do not** create a Kubernetes cluster.
 This is done through Satellite.

 -   The CSI driver requires the following ports to be opened on the worker nodes OS firewall:
     -   **For all iSCSI users**